Looking for Bible verses about a new beginning? Starting a new chapter is scary.

 When we are going through our struggles, it can be hard to look pass our struggles and pain to see any ray of sunshine that might be present in our lives.
 While we seldom welcome change, it just might be the start of the silver lining that you have been praying to God for.

 Practice Purposeful Praise

 This is hard, practicing purposeful praise.
 How can you rejoice when your loved one passes away suddenly?
 How do you manage to praise through the struggles and pain?

-I am not gonna pretend I have the answers as I don’t.
-But, I am reminded of a bible character Job who went through a similar ordeal.
+I am not going to pretend I have the answers as I don’t.
+But I am reminded of a bible character Job who went through a similar ordeal.

 In one sweep he lost all his wealth and his seven sons and three daughters.
 In a span of a few minutes, he kept hearing one bad news after the other.
 Instead of cursing God, here is what he said.

 “ And said, Naked came I out of my mother’s womb, and naked shall I return thither: the Lord gave, and the Lord hath taken away; blessed be the name of the Lord.
 In all this Job sinned not, nor charged God foolishly.”
 Job 1:21-22 KJV

 OMG I just love Job’s response here and it speaks to the relationship he had with God.
 Instead of choosing to curse God and question why me God, Job practiced purposeful praise.
 God had blessed him all these years.
 Why should he only be thankful to God for the goods things and not also the bad?
 In the end God restored Job, rewarding his faithfulness to him.

 Like gold, the fire – the struggles that we go through serves to refine us.
 Sometimes God allows certain problems in our lives to keep us on our knees and seek out a relationship with him.